- 200g digestive biscuits

 4. When the base has chilled for 1 hr, pour the double cream into a mixing bowl and whisk until soft peaks form.
 Add the ricotta and gently fold together with a spatula to combine.
 Fold in 2 tbsp icing sugar (optional).
 Finely grate in the lemon zest and squeeze in the juice from 1 half.
 Gently fold to combine.
 Scoop the ricotta mixture into the cake tin and spread to cover the biscuit base.
 Return to the fridge and chill for 4 hrs or overnight.

-5. When you're ready to serve the cheesecake, coarsely grate the remaining white lemon drizzle chocolate bar.
+5. When you're ready to serve the cheesecake, coarsely grate the remaining white chocolate.